producerphp/producer.producer/README.md

   local changes, then check the local status to make sure everything is committed and pushed)
 - Validate the composer.json file
-- Check for informational files (see below) and for a `phpunit.xml.dist` file
+- Check for support files (see below)
-- Check that the license file has the current year in it
+- Check that the LICENSE file has the current year in it
 - Call `composer update`, run the unit tests, and make sure they cleaned up after
 - Check that the PHP docblocks in the `src/` directory are valid (see below)
-- Check that the changes file is in the most-recent commit to the repository
+- Check that the CHANGELOG file is in the most-recent commit to the repository

-If any of those fails, then the package is not considered valid for release.
+If any of those fail, then the package is not considered valid for release.

-In addition, the `validate` command will show any open issues from the remote origin, but these are presented only as a reminder, and will not be considered invalidators.
+In addition, the `validate` command will show any open issues from the remote origin.
+These are presented only as a reminder, and will not be considered invalidators.

 ### Support Files

-Producer wants you to have these support files in the package root:
+Producer requires you to have these support files in the package root:

 - `CHANGELOG(.*)`, a list of changes for the release;
 - `CONTRIBUTING(.*)`, describing how to contribute to the library;